Hopi Tribal Photo I.D.

 State Certified Birth Certificate, State Identification Card/Driver License, Hospital Clinical Record, Notarized Affidavit of Birth or Home Birth Record (must be signed by Physician, Nurse or Attendant)

 Provide the address that you are currently receiving your mail at.
-This is crucial for those living off-reservation, reason for, the Hopi Tribal Jury selection is based on an individual’s on-reservation address (Hopi enrollees 60 years of age and over are exempt from Hopi Jury Duty).
+This is crucial for those living off-reservation, reason for, the Hopi Tribal Jury selection is based on an individual’s on-reservation address.

 The listed verifications are issued and processed by the Tribal Enrollment Office: